 The Board of Directors (the "Board") recommends that you vote your shares as indicated below.
 If you return a properly completed proxy card, or vote your shares by telephone or Internet, your shares of Common Stock will be voted on your behalf as you direct.
-If not otherwise specified, the shares of Common Stock represented by the proxies will be voted, and the Board recommends that you vote:
+If not otherwise specified, the shares of Common Stock represented by the proxies will be voted in accordance with the Board's recommendations which are as follows:

-- FOR the election of Anastasva Molodykh and John R. Richardson as Class II Directors: and - FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018.
+- FOR the election of August J. Troendle as a Class III Director; and - FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019.